A law firm specialising in employment contract and partnership agreements

 In circumstances where staff have regular contact with clients, or are granted access to records of an organisation’s customer base, the employment contracts of such staff are often likely to contain “restrictive covenants”.
-Restrictive covenants are clauses in an employment contract that apply post-termination clauses to limit your ability to entice or solicit work from clients of your old business on behalf of your new employer.
+Restrictive covenants are clauses in an employment contract or partnership agreement that apply post-termination clauses to limit your ability to entice or solicit work from clients of your old business on behalf of your new employer.

 If you’re an employer, you have probably come across the idea of restrictive covenants before – they can be very helpful indeed in safeguarding your business from future harm.